shivannis/xandr-docs-public/xandr-docs/articles/monetize/daily-pacing.md

 campaign to that point in an attempt to maintain an even budget delivery.

-Xandr recommends that you enable pacing for most campaigns.
+Microsoft Advertising recommends that you enable pacing for most campaigns.

 ## How the system reduces over- or underspend